 Of the animals usually tamed and rendered subservient to useful purposes, the Americans have only the dog, that faithful friend of man.
-Though his services in hunting are valuable, he is treated with no tenderness; but is left to roam about the dwelling, very sparingly supplied with food and shelter.
+Though his services in hunting are valuable, he is treated with no tenderness; but is left to roam about the aveiling, very sparingly supplied with food and shelter.
 A missionary who resided in a Huron village represents his life as having been rendered miserable by these animals.
-At night they laid • themselves on his person, for the benefit of the warmth; and whenever his scanty meal was set down, their snouts were always first in the dish.
+At night they laid themselves on his person, for the benefit of the warmth; and whenever his scanty meal was set down, their snouts were always first in the dish.
 Dog's flesh is eaten, and has even a peculiar sanctity attached to it.
 On all solemn festivals it is the principal meat, the use of which on such occasions seems to import some high and mysterious meaning.

-But besides the encering avocations of the chase, other means must be used to ensure the comfort and subsistence of the Indian's family; all of which, however, are most ungenerously devolved upon the weaker sex.
-Women, according to Creuxius, serve them as domestics, as tailors, as peasants, and as oxen; and Long does not conceive that any other purposes of their existence are recognised, except those of bearing children and performing hard work.
-They till the ground, carry wood and water, build huts, make canoes, and fish; in which latter processes, however, and in reaping the harvest, their lords deign to give occasional aid.
-So habituated are they to such occupations, that when one of them saw a party of English soldiers collecting wood, she exclaimed, that it was a shame to see men doing women's work, and began herself to carry a load.
+But besides the cheering avocations of the chase, other means must be used to ensure the comfort and subsistence of the Indian's family; all of which, however, are most ungenerously devolved upon the weaker sex.
+Women, according to Creuxius, serve them as domestics, as tailors, as peasants, and as oxen; and Long does not out, and ich must ers, who muskets. on being iles, folais then ing these kindness a beaver scounting oc able to eful purlied.